There are two versions of this free doll cradle plan.

 13. All that remains is to glue the rocker ends and the project is complete.

-Paint or finish the project in colors of your choice.
+Paint or finish the project in colours of your choice.